kinnara-digital-studio/kecak-workflow/docs/PluginsList_auditTrail.md

 ## Description
-   Plugins From Grid berfungsi untuk menampilkan data Grid yang biasanya data tersebut bisa lebih dari 1 data.
+   Plugins From Grid functions to display Grid data which usually can be more than 1 data.
-   Form Grid ini membutuhkan form tambahan sebagai tempat penyimpanan datanya.
+   This Form Grid requires an additional form as a place to store data.

-   berikut adalah data yang harus diisi ketika akan menggunakan Form Grid :
+   The following is data that must be filled when using Form Grid:

-   Contoh penggunaan Form Grid ini adalah pada aplikasi PT Timah Pengajuan SHP
+   An example of using Form Grid is in the PT Timah Application for SHP Submission

-#### Keterangan ####
+#### Information ####

-## Membuat Form Data (contoh untuk data Attachment) ##
+## Creating a Data Form (example for Attachment data) ##

-*gambar 2*
+* image 2 *

 # Kecak Audit Trail Plugin